Blood Flow Restriction

 Who can purchase a Delfi PTS for BFR System from you?

 At this time, only licensed medical healthcare providers that have completed an Owens Recovery Science, INC PBFR certification training may purchase a Delfi PTS for PBFR system.
-This includes the following providers: Medical Doctors, Physical Therapists, Athletic Trainers, Chiropractors and Occupational Therapists.

 If you’ve already gone through our course and would like to purchase Delfi, follow this link to our Purchase Page!